Mintz Law Firm

 Colorado Is an At-Fault State: What Does That Mean?

-In no-fault states, drivers need to turn to their own insurance policies to recover compensation, regardless of who is at fault for the accident.
-Only once their injuries have reached a certain threshold can they file a claim against the at-fault driver.
-However, in an at-fault state, drivers can file a claim against the responsible party without needing to reach a certain threshold.
+In no-fault states, drivers need to turn to their personal insurance companies to recover compensation, regardless of who is at fault.
+Only injuries that have met a minimum threshold can qualify victims to file a claim against other liable parties.
+However, in an at-fault state, drivers can file a claim against these individuals without needing to reach a certain threshold.

-Colorado allows accident victims to seek compensation after an accident in one of three ways:
+Colorado allows accident victims to win compensation after an accident in any of the following ways:

-- Filing a claim against the at-fault driver’s insurance carrier
+- Making a claim against the liable driver’s coverage

 Pursuing a claim, whether it’s against the at-fault driver or with your own insurance because the other driver is uninsured or underinsured, can be a complicated process.
 The best way to ensure you have the best chance possible to secure a favorable settlement or verdict is to work with a skilled and knowledgeable car accident attorney.